-What is adaptive thermogenesis (aka metabolic adaptation)
+What Is Adaptive Thermogenesis (aka metabolic adaptation)

 Adaptive thermogenesis is a process by which the body regulates its energy expenditure in response to changes in the environment or in energy intake.
 It is an important aspect of energy balance and weight regulation, and it is influenced by a variety of factors including genetics, diet, physical activity, and stress.